spreusler/PyTorch-CycleGAN/README.md

 A clean and readable Pytorch implementation of CycleGAN (https://arxiv.org/abs/1703.10593)

 ## Fork from original project
 This repository is a fork from the [original repository](https://github.com/aitorzip/PyTorch-CycleGAN).
-It includes a few bugxixes:
+It includes a few bugfixes:

 - Added Windows Support by adding if name main mechanism
 - Dataloader drops last image (Error Handling: https://github.com/aitorzip/PyTorch-CycleGAN/issues/18)